Oxford High School shooting: Weapon

-Behavior prior to the shooting
+Behavior immediately prior to the shooting

 Police said there was no indication that Crumbley had faced any disciplinary issues prior to the shooting.
 Still, Crumbley was reported to have met with school officials the day prior to the shooting, and once again early on the day of the shooting, to discuss his behavior.
 Prosecutor Karen McDonald later provided a timeline regarding the meetings.
 The first meeting occurred after a teacher spotted Crumbley using his phone to search for ammunition and reported him.
 During the discussion, Crumbley told them that he and his mother Jennifer had recently traveled to a shooting range and that "shooting sports are a family hobby."
-School officials left a voicemail and email for Jennifer Crumbley; she did not respond, but she later texted her son, saying, "LOL I'm not mad at you.
+School officials left a voicemail and email for Jennifer Crumbley; she did not respond but later texted her son, writing "LOL I'm not mad at you.
 You have to learn not to get caught."

-The second meeting occurred after another teacher found a violent drawing on Crumbley's desk, described by McDonald in a press conference as:
+The second meeting occurred on the day of the shooting after another teacher found a violent drawing on Crumbley's desk, described by McDonald in a press conference as: